LCA Requests Center for Medicare Services Commence its National Coverage Determination Process for Screening

 Our request highlights indisputable scientific evidence from studies and trials that show lung cancer screening will save tens of thousands of lives each year at a cost per life saved that is lower than other screenings currently covered by CMS.
 Additionally, we provide information on LCA’s National Framework of Lung Screening Excellence and Continuum of Care, launched in February 2012, to provide guidance for both consumers at risk as well as medical centers offering care.
 Our hope is that, with extensive scientific evidence and a growing number of medical centers under the National Framework, the NCD will move forward as expeditiously as possible.

-To read to complete letter click here.
+To read the complete letter click here.